 Frequently Asked Questions

-- Yes!
-The recipe is very straightforward, with few ingredients.
+Yes!
+The recipe is straightforward, with only a few ingredients.
 You just have to divide each element in half and bake the cake in one pan.

-- That is how I often do when we are craving a chocolate cake.
+That’s how I often do when we’re craving a chocolate cake.
 Or my son asks for a cake all of a sudden.
 With one layer of cake, you get a small cake, perfect for only a few servings.

-- We can either frost the one-layer cake or enjoy it with a dollop of ice cream.
-The other best way is to top the cake with whipped cream, and a delicious dessert is ready post-dinner.
+We can either frost the one-layer cake or enjoy it with a dollop of ice cream.
+The other best way is to top the cake with whipped cream, and a delicious dessert is ready for post-dinner enjoyment.

-- If you like to have a sweet treat with your cup of tea or coffee, you should consider making this eggless small chocolate cake.
-Do not frost cake and enjoy it as it is with your afternoon tea or coffee.
+If you’d like to have a sweet treat with your cup of tea or coffee, consider making this eggless small chocolate cake.
+Do not frost the cake; enjoy it as is with your afternoon tea or coffee.

-- I have made delicious, creamy, and rich chocolate buttercream frosting for this cake.
-It makes the cake more unique and more chocolatey.
+I have made delicious, creamy, and rich chocolate buttercream frosting to frost this cake.
+It makes the cake more unique and richer in chocolate flavor.

-- But you can frost the cake with your choice of frosting.
-The other options to ice this cake are vanilla buttercream, cream cheese frosting, Oreo cream cheese frosting, or anything else you desire.
+However, you can frost the cake with your preferred frosting.
+The other options for icing this cake are whipped cream frosting, vanilla buttercream, cream cheese frosting, Oreo cream cheese frosting, or any other desired flavor.

-- If you don’t want the frosting, half the recipe, make only one layer of cake.
+If you don’t want the frosting, you can halve the recipe and make only one layer of cake.
 Then dust the cake with some icing sugar or enjoy it as it is.

 More Eggless Cakes